SparkFund/tools-cli/README.md

 Simple tools for building CLI apps and interacting with the CLI, and building a consistent CLI experience across projects.

+Although the source code for this library is now open source, it is offered as a demonstration, not as a promise of continued development or support.

 TODO package

 ### Usage